Fertilizer Classification by SaAm1

 Manures

 Manures are organic materials added to the soil to increase crop production.
 They are biological in origin.
 The organic matter content is bulky and large and the nutrient content is small.
-They have the following effect on the soil.
+They have the following effect on the soil.- They supply nutrients to the soil.
+Since the manures contain nutrients in small quantities they have to be used in bulk.

-• Since the manure contains a lot of organic matter, it increases the water holding capacity in sandy soils and drainage in clayey soils.
+- Since the manure contains a lot of organic matter, it increases the water holding capacity in sandy soils and drainage in clayey soils.

-• Organic manures provide food for soil organisms like earthworms which are responsible for improving soil quality.
+- Organic manures provide food for soil organisms like earthworms which are responsible for improving soil quality.

 Farmyard manure (FYM)